yahoo/Override/README.md

 }
 ```

 Now, reference the `infiniteScroll` feature flags in your code as `myFeatures.list.infiniteScroll.enabled`.
-The FeatureGroup class supports arbitrary depth nesting, so you can build multiple layers of FeatureGroups within FeatureGroups.
+The `FeatureGroup` class supports arbitrary depth nesting, so you can build multiple layers of `FeatureGroup` within `FeatureGroup`.

 ### Controlling Feature Flags